-An agenda-setting, campaigning book that shows how global finance is a system that works for the few and not the many.
+This is a book that none of us can afford to ignore – an agenda-setting, campaigning investigation that shows how global finance works for the few and not the many.

 ** A Financial Times Book of the Year **

 We need finance – but when finance grows too big it becomes a curse.